-Procedural motions relate to the conduct of the meeting and are used to draw the members' attention to an irregularity in the proceedings or to change the standard proceedings i.e. change the order on the agenda.
-Following are some of the most common procedural motions:
+Procedural motions relate to the conduct of the meeting and are used to draw the members' attention to an irregularity in the proceedings or to change the standard proceedings i.e. change the order of the agenda.
+The following are some of the most common procedural motions: